KuiKui/Baseboard/README.md

 Basebard is a dashboard for team managment working with Basecamp.
+Test